pshergie/suprellaxism/README.md

 # suprellaxism

-Rotate your phone or move your mouse
+Rotate your phone or move your mouse.
+Change modes.

 ![Preview](./src/previews/preview.png)